 Study Organism

-Postelsia is a brown kelp of the Order Laminariales endemic to the west coast of North America.
+Postelsia is a brown kelp of the Order Laminariales that is endemic to the west coast of North America.
 It is an annual seaweed with a heteromorphic life history (similar to ferns) alternating between a microscopic, filamentous gametophyte and a large sporophyte.
 Postelsia fronds form a shelter providing canopy for other intertidal organisms and play an important role in the intertidal zone as a major primary producer (Leigh et al. 1986).
-Postelsia’s annual life history begins with the germination of spores that grow into dioecious haploid gametophytes.
-The majority of sporophytes appear on the shore between Feb and March, and begin to become reproductive around June.
+Postelsia’s annual life history begins with the germination of haploid spores that grow into dioecious haploid gametophytes.
+Sporophytes typically become apparent on the shore between February and March, and begin to produce reproductive sori around June, but these times vary with latitude (Nielsen, unpublished data) and among years.
 Spores are released during low tide from the grooved fronds.
-These sporophytes begin senescing in late fall and are broken off the rocks by winter storms.
+Sporophytes begin senescing in late fall and are torn off the rocks by winter storms (references Paine, Dayton, Blanchette).